To qualify for a One-Parent Family Payment (OFP) you must:

 qualify to have your entitlement to Deserted Wife’s Benefit restored you may

 To get a One-Parent Family Payment you must have at least

-one qualified child below the relevant age limit.
+one relevant child below the relevant age limit.
+From

 Over the period 2012 to 2015 your entitlement to One Parent Family Payment